-Theme Issue Delivery objectives Flood & Flood Risk Management (incl.
+The order of themes and issues set out in the table below does not at this stage infer priority of themes or issues for consideration.
+Theme Issue Flood and Flood Risk Management (incl.
 Coastal change) The main site and its access is within the floodplain (flood zone 3) and impacted by tidal, fluvial and pluvial water The extent of flood protection would be determined by the developer's flood risk assessment (FRA) and modelling, including the implications of access roads on the flood cell.
-Environment Agency (EA) advise that, the level of protection against a flood event should provide for an event with an annual probability plus climate change of: 0.01% annual probability for the main site, 0.5% for dry access 0.1% for safe site access for worker/visitors to and from the site, 0.5% tidal flooding 1% for fluvial and tidal flooding, Account should be taken of a potential breach of the sea wall.
-Existing flood risk problems at Oldbury-on-Severn could be compounded and the effects upon local villages and settlements will need to be fully assessed and addressed Community concerns about safety and flooding in a flood risk area Acknowledging the Environment Agency's role in flood protection, the Council's delivery objectives include: Protection of as much of the 'cell' as possible to provide flood protection for the wider area and alleviate existing flood issues, including at Oldbury-on-Severn while also delivering the flood resilience required for the site and its access A need to clarify the baseline conditions associated with any survey and assessment Ensure, where possible, that flood protection for the proposal, including associated development and access roads, does not compound impact on the local environment and communities The project promoter will need to provide reassurance to local communities about safety and flood resilience
+Environment Agency (EA) advise that, the level of protection against a flood event should provide for an event with an annual probability plus climate change of: 0.01% annual probability for the main site 0.5% for dry access 0.1% for safe site access for worker/visitors to and from the site 0.5% tidal flooding 1% for fluvial flooding 0.1% for fluvial and tidal flooding Account should be taken of a potential breach of the sea wall Existing flood risk problems at Oldbury-on-Severn could be compounded and the effects upon local villages and settlements will need to be fully assessed and addressed Community concerns about safety and flooding in a flood risk area Transport (Access and Movement) (including construction materials, equipment, including abnormal indivisible loads and workers) Established port facilities exist at Avonmouth and Sharpness, but nothing adjacent to the site The Severn deep water channel runs close to the site Limited rail infrastructure exists in the locality, though rail access does exist to the local quarry at Tytherington (east of Thornbury) and port facilities to the north at Berkeley Potential use of a station at Charfield for worker commuting, and legacy